rankingsio/2021-yext-data-hub/rmd/03_final.md

 The _Average Google Maps Views Per Location_ decreased by 73.6% between February and April 2020, at the beginning of the COVID pandemic, and is slowly recovering.

 The _Average Google Search Views Per Location_ is growing steadily since mid-2020.
 It has never been so high.

+We note the importance of a presence on Google Maps for companies active in _legal services_ as the average number of maps views is larger than the average number of search views.

 #### Industry Comparison